 Poland has become a crucible for the radical right.
 The current government’s path toward authoritarianism, as well as certain government officials actively supporting the activities of racist nationalists, has greatly assisted in turning the country into a hotbed of transnational radical-right activity.
 In a world where the radical right is most certainly on the rise and, with radical-right events attracting an ever-increasing number of followers for the ever more vocal figureheads, Poland has become a key stomping ground for its adherents.

-Mr Rob May is Doctoral Fellow at CARR, and is a Doctoral Researcher at Sheffield Hallam University.
+Mr Rob May is a Doctoral Fellow at CARR, and a Doctoral Researcher at Sheffield Hallam University.
 See his profile at:

 © Rob May.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).